-As many of you may know, there are several different types of powder coating available, each with its own unique set of properties and applications.
-We are charting different types of powder coating that we provide and recommend using for your next project below, follow along for the full scoop!
+For years, powder coating has revolutionized the metal fabrication industry, providing metal products with a durable and aesthetically pleasing finish.
+It offers many benefits, such as enhanced protection against corrosion, abrasion resistance, and improved overall durability.
+As many of you may know, several types of powder coating are available, each with its own unique set of properties and applications.
+We are charting different types of powder coating we provide and recommend using them for your next project below; follow along for the full scoop!

 Thermoset Powder Coating

-This type of coating is known for being very strong and resistant to wear and tear.
-Because of this, it is perfect for use on car parts and other high-stress parts.
-It can also stand up to chemicals, UV light, and very high or low temperatures, so it can be used outside.
+Thermoset powder coatings are known for being very strong and resistant to wear and tear.
+Because of this, they are perfect for use on car parts and other high-stress parts.
+They can also stand up to chemicals, UV light, and very high or low temperatures to be used outside.

 Thermoplastic Powder Coating

-It is also resistant to abrasion, making it suitable for use on products that may come into contact with rough or abrasive surfaces.
+In addition, thermoplastics are chemical resistant and waterproof, making them an ideal option for adding corrosion resistance or use in harsh environments.
+They are also resistant to abrasion, making them suitable for use on products that come in contact with rough or abrasive surfaces.

 Specialized Powder Coating